tanjil072/MedicineSheba/README.md

 # How to run:
 To run this application on VSCode follow the instructions below:
+<i> If you have already setup the environment for React Native you don't need to follow the setup instruction.
+You can start from **npm install**
 First of all you have to setup the environment for **React Native**.
 To do so follow the link below:<br/>
 <u>https://reactnative.dev/docs/environment-setup</u> </br>
 Remember to follow the **React Native CLI Quickstart** instructions.</br>